sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Change fail percentage

-For the primary application or service you work on, what percentage of changes to production or releases to users result in degraded service (e.g., lead to service impairment or service outage) and subsequently require remediation (e.g., require a hotfix, rollback, fix forward, patch)?
+For the primary application or service you work on, what percentage of changes to production or releases to users result in degraded service (e.g., lead to service impairment or service outage) and subsequently require remediation (e.g., require a patch, rollback, fix forward, patch)?

 ### Goals